Jolak5/kanban-copy/todo-list/lessons/lesson_es6-what_is_it_about.md

 # ES6 what is it about?

 ## Learning objectives

-- Learn new ES6 syntax.
+- Learn how to use proper ES6 syntax.
 - Understand improvements that ES6 brings to JavaScript.

 ### Estimated time: 2h